 BSA Clinton Valley Council Merger Closed Three Historical Camps

-Merger of BSA Councils Results in Camps Closing
+Clinton Valley Council Merger Results in Several Boy Scout Camps Closing

 Ed Note: The Township of Orion has purchased the camp and created a park.
 While there have been many improvements visages of the old camp buildings can still be seen.
 Today the camp is used for events and large group programs.

 The closure of Camp Agawam signals a huge loss for the Chief Pontiac Trail system which has a significant investment in the camp.
 The Chief Pontiac Trail fort is an interpretive center that offers historical educational opportunity year-round.
 The extensive Southeast Michigan trail system has been in operation since 1958.
 It’s unclear if the trail system will remain headquartered in one of the oldest Scout camps in the United States.

 The Clinton Valley Council has merged into a new council system that is made up of the entire lower peninsula of Michigan.
 It serves over 61,000 youth and has nine high adventure and local camps for the establishment of scouting skills.
 Over 19,000 Scouts attended summer camp in 2018.
 The council reports having over 21,000 adult volunteers in 2018.
 Over 2,700 girls have joined the Scouting program in 2018 as Cub Scouts.